Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Perhaps due to his family's powerful standing in the community,

-he wasn't charged in the Chahnalaics weapons case,
+he wasn't charged in the China Lakes weapons case,

 as well as conspiracy to distribute a controlled substance.

-said the charges involved the flight of a plane
+the indictment said the charges involved the flight of an air,

-Oh, guess I'll have to pick him up there.
+Oh, I guess I'll have to pick it up then.

-It's like not guilty, but I will go another chicken chameleon.
+He's like, not guilty, but I will go another chicken chamein.

 Thank you so much.

-relatively light with six months in prison and a $500 fine.
-She's a good, they would have been
+with six months in prison and a $500 fine.

 Suspended.